Uluburun shipwreck: Discovery

 The shipwreck site was discovered in the summer of 1982 due to Mehmet Çakir's sketching of "the metal biscuits with ears" recognized as oxhide ingots.
 Turkish sponge divers were often consulted by the Institute of Nautical Archaeology's (INA) survey team on how to identify ancient wrecks while diving for sponges. Çakir's findings urged Oğuz Alpözen, Director of the Bodrum Museum of Underwater Archaeology, to send out an inspection team of the Museum and INA archaeologists to locate the wreck site.
 The inspection team was able to locate several amounts of copper ingots just 50 metres from the shore of Uluburun.

 Apparent route

-With the evidence provided from the cargo on the ship it can be assumed that the ship set sail from either a Cypriot or Syro-Palestinian port.
+With the evidence provided from the cargo on the ship it can be assumed that the ship set sail from either a Cypriot or Syro-Canaanite port.
 The Uluburun ship was undoubtedly sailing to the region west of Cyprus, but her ultimate destination can be concluded only from the distribution of objects matching the types carried on board.
 It has been proposed that ship's destination was a port somewhere in the Aegean Sea.
 Rhodes, at the time an important redistribution centre for the Aegean, has been suggested as a possible destination.
 According to the excavators of the shipwreck, the probable final destination of the ship was one of the Mycenaean palaces, in mainland Greece.